 1927 – Built at Stowaman’s Shipyard in Dorchester, New Jersey for Capt.
 Charles Riggin, named after his two sons, Jacob and Edward.

 1929 – Wins the only Oyster Dredger Race.

 1960 – Changes hands from the Riggin family to Capt Walter Wardley who converted her to ground fishing vessel out of NY.

 1977 – Capt.
 Dave & Sue Allen of Rockland, Maine buy the worn schooner and convert her for passenger sail.

-2007 – Wins the state of Maine’s Environmental Leader Award –one of the first 50 businesses and the first Maine windjammer (and still is even 8 years later).
+2007 – Wins the state of Maine’s Environmental Leader Award –one of the first 50 businesses and the first Maine windjammer (and remains so)

 ” The Riggin is a beautiful vessel with an amazing history.
 I feel like I’ve been transported back a hundred years when we’re underway.”